benciancio/benciancio.github.io/index.md

 ## About Me
 Hello!

 I am a Junior at Lehigh University.
 I am currently majoring in Finance with a minor in Real Estate.
 As a student, I have always excelled when working with numbers and mathematics.
-I possess strong communication and leadership skills and I am looking for an internship in the Finance or Real Estate industries to grow my skills and experience.
+I possess strong communication and leadership skills and I am looking to work in Commercial Real Estate Brokerage following my graduation in May 2025.
 <!-- Upload your own photo and change the path -->

 <p style="text-align:center;">